MizaGBF/Rosetta-Public/readme.md

 > [!IMPORTANT]
 > This is the intended way to use the bot.

 Simply build and run the [Dockerfile](https://github.com/MizaGBF/Rosetta-Public/blob/master/Dockerfile).
-Refer to Docker Documentation for details.
+Refer to the Docker Documentation for details.

 ### Method 2: